georgecondit/student-workbook/src/reflections/wk5/quiz5.md

 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
 It is the interface between you and the database.
-It sets up the protocols and rules for dealing with the database in the
+It sets up the rules and protocols for the knight.
-testing sandbox and in real time usage.
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->